History: Bedan des Parts is a French cider apple from Normandy that originated in the 1800s. It is still a popular cider apple in the area today.

 Soil Preference: Sandy loam, loam, clay loam.
 Prefers average to moist conditions, avoid planting anywhere that floods for more than two weeks in the spring.
 Generally quite adaptable to different soil conditions.

 Growth Habits and Disease Resistance: Spur-bearing, vigorous and precocious, heavy cropper.
-Susceptible to scab and some resistance to fireblight.
+Susceptible to scab and somewhat resistant to fireblight.

 Sun/Shade: Full sun (approx. 8-10 hours of sun daily)